Port Bienville Railroad Project

-In 2013, MDOT completed a Feasibility Report, which included the development of reasonable alternative corridors; identification of the economic benefits and opportunities associated with the Project; and the recommendation as to the feasibility of the Project.
-Given the business case for dual Class I rail service, the demands of the existing and emerging business clusters in Hancock and Pearl River Counties, the future benefits to Stennis Space Center, the existing industrial land inventory, and the workforce and transportation assets supporting this region, the construction of this new rail line was determined feasible.
+In 2013, MDOT completed a Feasibility Report, which included the development of reasonable alternative corridors; identification of the economic benefits and opportunities associated with the Project; and a recommendation regarding the feasibility of the Project.
+Given the business case for dual Class I rail service, the demands of the existing and emerging business clusters in Hancock and Pearl River counties, the future benefits to Stennis Space Center, the existing industrial land inventory, and the workforce and transportation assets supporting this region, the construction of this new rail line was determined feasible.

 The Feasibility Report and additional Project documentation can be found online at: http://sp.mdot.ms.gov/Environmental/Pages/Projects.aspx.

 FRA signed the Draft EIS on September 11, 2018, and it was published in the Federal Register on September 21, 2018.
 Links to the Draft EIS files are below.

 - 1 Port Bienville Draft Environmental Impact Statement MAIN TEXT

 - 2 Port Bienville Draft Environmental Impact Statement Appendix A

 - 3 Port Bienville Draft Environmental Impact Statement Appendix B Part-1

 - 4 Port Bienville Draft Environmental Impact Statement Appendix B Part-2